VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/File/Objects/FileUploadScopeOptionsType.md

 # FileUploadScopeOptionsType ==~object~==

-The `FileUploadScopeOptionsType` represents the options for file upload within a specific scope.
+This type represents the options for file upload within a specific scope.

 ## Fields